armory/docs/content/en/armory-cdaas/tasks/webhook-approval.md

 ## How webhook-based approval works

-In order to accommodate a long-running process, Borealis supports the asynchronous webhook with callback pattern.
+In order to accommodate a long-running process, Armory CDaaS supports the asynchronous webhook with callback pattern.
 You define the webhook in your deployment file and add a webhook call in the `constraints` section of your deployment definition or in a canary step.

 **Basic flow**